libresh/libre.sh/README.md

 ## Contributing

-If you have any issue (something not working, mail marked as spam, missing doc), please do report an issue here!
+If you have any issue (something not working, missing doc), please do report an issue here!
 Thanks

 This system is used in production at [IndieHosters](https://indiehosters.net/) so it is maintained.
 If you use it, please tell us, and we'll be really happy to update this README!